 Personal information on conduct reports is only made available to members of the conduct team as well as the Directors of EMF.

-If you seek first aid at one of our events, your details will be recorded on our electronic patient record system.
+If you require first aid at one of our events, your details will be recorded on our electronic patient record system.

 These records are encrypted and only accessible to members of the first aid team.
 They may be shared with the emergency services if you require further care.
 Records will be deleted within two years of the event.